Transport (rail, road, air and sea) in New Zealand

 Port of Napier Ltd

-- Continuing to act for Auckland Transport in the acquisition of the properties required for the Auckland Manukau Eastern Transport Initiative (AMETI) project, which includes the construction of new roads, bus lanes, and park and ride facilities.
+- Acting for Auckland Transport in the acquisition of the properties required for the Auckland Manukau Eastern Transport Initiative (AMETI) project, one of the most significant transport infrastructure projects underway in New Zealand.

-- Advising Auckland Council on the acquisition of properties, and associated matters, connected with the renewal of the Northcote Town Centre on Auckland’s North Shore.
+- Assisting Auckland Council with the renewal of the Northcote Town Centre on Auckland’s North Shore.
+This is a major long-term urban renewal project for the Auckland Region.

 - Acting for Transdev (originally as Connex and then as Veolia Transport) since it first entered the NZ public transport market in 2004, with its contract to operate passenger rail services for (now) Auckland Transport.